scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:06
-Today, cloud monitoring is built right into the Cloud Console, 0:10 and I'm here to show you how to set up and use monitoring 0:12 in your cloud projects.
+Today, cloud monitoring is built right into the Cloud Console, 0:10 and I’m here to show you how to set up and use monitoring 0:12 in your cloud projects.
 0:13